ioneater/ESIBD-Explorer/docs/pages/install.rst

 | The installation path may vary on your system.
 Also give the user
   account full write access in the Miniconda3 folder.

-Download the source from guthub, go to the setup folder, and run create_env.bat to install all dependencies.
+Download the source from github, go to the setup folder, and run create_env.bat to install all dependencies.
 Later, update_env.bat can be used to update dependencies.
 Start the program using *start.bat*.
 If desired, you can add a shortcut to start.bat to the start menu.